hphelion/documentation/v13/bindings.fog.block-storage.md

 1. List all available snapshots for an account:

-        conn.snapshots
+        snapshot = conn.snapshots
         snapshots.size   # returns no. of snapshots
         # display snapshots in a tabular format
         conn.snapshots.table([:id, :name, :state, :created_at])

 2. List snapshots using a filter:

-        conn.snapshots.all(:limit => 2)

-3. Obtain the details of a snapshot using the name:

         snapshot = conn.snapshots.all(:display_name => 'My Snapshot')
-        name            # returns name of the snapshot description     # returns the description of the snapshot
+        snapshot.name            # returns name of the snapshot snapshot.description     # returns the description of the snapshot
-        created_at      # returns the date the snapshot was created status          # returns the state of the snapshot e.g., available
+        snapshot.created_at      # returns the date the snapshot was created snapshot.status          # returns the state of the snapshot e.g., available

-4. Obtain the details of a snapshot by the ID:
+3. Obtain the details of a snapshot by the ID:

-        conn.snapshots.get("Snapshot_id")
+        snapshot = conn.snapshots.get("Snapshot_id")
-        name            # returns name of the volume description     # returns the description of the snapshot
+        snapshot.name            # returns name of the volume snapshot.description     # returns the description of the snapshot
-        status          # returns the state of the snapshot e.g., available created_at      # returns the date the snapshot was created volume_id       # returns the volume ID
+        snapshot.status          # returns the state of the snapshot e.g., available snapshot.created_at      # returns the date the snapshot was created snapshot.volume_id       # returns the volume ID

-5. Create a snapshot:
+4. Create a snapshot:

-        conn.snapshots.create(
+        snapshot = conn.snapshots.create(
                :volume_id => "volume_id",
                :name => "TestVolume",
                :description => "My Test Volume",

-        snapshot.id     # returns the id of the volume name            # => "TestVolume"
+        snapshot.id              # returns the id of the volume snapshot.name            # => "TestVolume"
-        description     # returns the description of the snapshot status          # returns the status of the volume e.g., creating, available created_at      # returns the date the snapshot was created volume_id       # => 1
+        snapshot.description     # returns the description of the snapshot snapshot.status          # returns the status of the volume e.g., creating, available snapshot.created_at      # returns the date the snapshot was created snapshot.volume_id       # => 1

-6. Update a snapshot
+5. Update a snapshot

         snapshot = conn.snapshots.get("snapshot_id")
-        snap.name = "Snapshot 1"
+        snapshot.name = "Snapshot 1"
-        snap.save
+        snapshot.save
         => true
-        snap.reload
+        snapshot.reload

-7. Delete an existing snapshot
+6. Delete an existing snapshot

-        conn.snapshots.get("snapshot_id").destroy
+        snapshot = conn.snapshots.get("snapshot_id").destroy
         => true

 ###Volume Backup Operations (Model Layer)### {#ModelVolBackupOperations}